Jorge Soler Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Phillies pitching staff ranks 11th in the league.
+- The pitching staff for the Phillies has a collective 8.9 K/9, which ranks 15th in the league.

-- The Phillies have a 5.68 team ERA that ranks 27th among all MLB pitching staffs.
+- The Phillies have a 5.40 team ERA that ranks 25th among all league pitching staffs.

-- Phillies pitchers combine to give up 11 total home runs at a clip of 1.2 per game (to rank 17th in the league).
+- Phillies pitchers combine to surrender 12 total home runs at a rate of 1.2 per game (to rank 16th in baseball).

-- The Phillies are sending Strahm (0-0) to the mound to make his second start of the season.
+- The Phillies will look to Nola (0-1) in his third start this season.

-- His last time out came on Tuesday against the New York Yankees, when the lefty tossed four scoreless innings while allowing only one hit.
+- The right-hander last appeared on Wednesday against the New York Yankees, when he threw six innings, allowing three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.